Loading NuWatt Energy...

 MACRS depreciation requires taxable income to be effective — the deduction is only valuable if you have income to offset.
 Different business structures benefit in different ways.
 PA's 8.99% CNIT rate makes the benefit especially strong for C-corporations.

-MACRS deductions flow to Schedule C. Effective if the owner has significant business income.
-Limited by passive activity rules if solar is a separate activity.
+MACRS flows to Schedule C and offsets the PA 3.07% PIT through the personal return.
+Effective where the owner has significant business income; limited by passive-activity rules if the solar is a separate activity.

 Let us walk through a real-world example of a 200 kW commercial solar system on a mid-size business rooftop in King of Prussia (PECO territory).
 This shows how MACRS, ITC, and PA-specific costs stack together.